mubahood/alsuk-web/README.md

 - Preview Production: `npm run preview`

 ## About AL-SUK
 AL-SUK aims to democratize commerce in Uganda by providing a platform where anyone can sell and buy products easily and safely.
-Whether you're a small business owner, an individual seller, or a customer looking for great deals, AL-SUK is your gateway to Uganda's digital marketplace.
+Whether you're a small business owner, an individual seller, or a customer looking for great deals, AL-SUK is your gateway to South Sudan'sdigital marketplace.

 *Empowering Ugandan Commerce, One Transaction at a Time.*